strizhechenko/netutils-linux/netutils_linux_monitoring/README.md

 - model - `parse()` or separate class for representing data
 - controller - basetop, optparse, etc.

-## Why optparse (and not argparse/click)
+## Why argparse (and not click)

-Because optparse is the only parser able to define Option() as separate object.

-It's possible to do via patching argparse but it's ulgier than using deprecated module, I think.
+Because of tricky magic with inheritance and composition of args in utils.
+It's +/- easy to build parser with added arguments in functions, but I have no idea how to do the same thing in decorators' style that click provide.

 ## How it even works?